Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/essentials_of_oneflow.md

 However, the existing frameworks usually focus on the user experience of a single device, and only handle the multi-machine and multi-devices scenarios that works for data parallelism.
 That is, mirroring the computation graph on a single device to multiple machines and multiple devices, synchronizing model with Allreduce.

-For models with a huge amount of parameters such as BERT/GPT-3, users often find it not friendly to program, hard to deploy and not efficient to train models on multiple machines and multiple devices when using existing deep learning frameworks.
+For models with a huge amount of parameters such as BERT/GPT-3, users often find it not friendly to use, hard to deploy and not efficient to train models on multiple machines and multiple devices when using existing deep learning frameworks.
 It is also time-consuming for users to learn how to do distributed training.
 They also need to care about the synchronization of models between multiple machines and multiple devices.
 In order to solve the above problems in distributed deep learning, both industry and academia not only improve the deep learning framework itself, but also develop a variety of third-party plugins, such as NCCL, Horovod, BytePS, HugeCTR, Mesh-tensorflow, Gpipe, etc. However, it still can’t meet users' unlimited pursuit to performance.

 The core motivation of OneFlow is to make multi-machine and multi-devices distributed training efficiently, and at the same time, to make the distributed training experience as simple as using a single device.
 Let's introduce the two core ideas of OneFlow, and explain how OneFlow views deep learning training in distributed scenarios.